 Trial Search Results

-We hope to determine the maximum tolerated dose of 3 session (i.e., treatment) stereotactic radiosurgery to treat brain metastases greater than 4.2 cm3 in size.
-By increasing radiation dose, we will determine if there is a better outcome without greater toxicity (side effects) for patients.
+The maximum tolerated dose of 3-session (ie, treatment) stereotactic radiosurgery to treat brain metastases greater than 4.2 cm3 in size will be determined.

 Stanford is currently not accepting patients for this trial.

 - Radiation: Fractionated Stereotactic Radiosurgery

 - Age 18 years and older with pathologically-proven solid tumor malignancy and 1 to 4

 brain metastases, one of which is 4.2 to 33.5 cm^3.